The eternal debate — iPhone or Samsung?

 Conclusion

-Which brand has more screen-quality options?
+Which brand has more screen quality options?

 Which brand is easier to repair?

 Samsung, generally.
-Samsung phones are easier to open and have fewer software restrictions.
-The iPhone requires more specialized tools and calibration.
+Samsung phones are easier to open and have fewer software restrictions. iPhone requires more specialized tools and calibration.

 Do aftermarket Samsung screens lose quality?

-Book your repair today
+Book your service today

-Viper Mobile Phone Repair
+Viper Mobile Phone Repair Service

-Bulevar Arsenija Čarnojevića 91, Apt 3, 11070 New Belgrade
+Bulevar Arsenija Čarnojevića 91, stan 3, 11070 Novi Beograd

 Phone: 065/362-61-31

-Courier across Belgrade: 1,500 RSD
+Courier for all of Belgrade: 1,500 RSD